pianoz/InteractivityFinalP/README.md

 1. Download the Arduino IDE https://www.arduino.cc/en/Main/Software
 2. Open `forcesensor_ThreeSensors/forcesensor_ThreeSensors.ino` in the Arduino IDE.
 3. Connect the Arduino via USB.
 Upload and run the code on the Arduino (please see documentation at arduino.cc for more help).
 4. Open the Serial Monitor.
-If you press on the pressure sensors, you should see three comma separated numbers appear on each line.
+If you apply force to any of the pressure sensors, you should see three comma separated numbers appear on each line.
 ![](Images/Arduino.PNG)
 5. Once you've confirmed that the numbers appear when force is applied, close the serial monitor.

-**Warning: Leaving it open will cause error messages that look like `<port> not available` when Node attempts to access the same port.**
+**Warning: Leaving it open will cause error messages that look like `Error Opening COM3: File not found` when Node attempts to access the same port.**

 ## Node.js
 1. Install node.js: https://nodejs.org/